About Unified Data Classification

 1. A user starts the automatic classification process, which can be started from a Database, Schema, Table, or Column asset.

 2. Catalog classification in Collibra receives the request and queries the knowledge graph to get a list of all the columns that need to be classified.
-If the classification started from an asset other than a Column asset, all the child Column assets in the hierarchy will be classified.
+If the classification starts from an asset other than a Column asset, all the child Column assets in the hierarchy are classified.

-3. The classification job is submitted to the Edge site.
-The job contains the list of columns to classify.
+3. The classification job is submitted to the Edge site and includes the list of columns to classify.

-4. The classification capability gets the valid data classes.
-Valid data classes contain one or more classification rules and are enabled.
+4. The classification capability gets the valid data classes, which contain one or more classification rules and are enabled.

-5. The classification capability checks if necessary sample data is available in the Edge cache.
+1. The classification capability checks if the required sample data is available in the Edge cache.

-• The samples are taken randomly to obtain representative data.
+• The sample data is taken randomly to ensure representative data.

-If the data source supports it, source-driven random sampling (push-down sampling) is applied.
+If supported for the data source, source-driven random sampling is applied.

-• The samples are stored in the Edge cache.
+• The sample data is temporarily stored in the Edge cache.

 Note The sampling feature also stores sample data temporarily in the Edge cache.
 However, this does not impact the automatic data classification process, and vice versa.

-• Each sample is compared to the data classification rules for a data class.
+• Each sample is evaluated against the data classification rules for a data class.
 The confidence score for that data class increases proportionally to the number of matching samples if any of the rules match the evaluated sample.

-• All classifications with a confidence score higher than 0 are returned to Collibra.
+• Classifications with a confidence score higher than 0 are returned to Collibra.
 If a data class defines a minimum confidence threshold above 0, then the classification is returned only if that threshold is reached.

-8. Catalog classification compares the result of the classification process to the classifications stored in the repository.
-If needed, they are updated.
+6. Finally, Catalog classification compares the results to the classifications stored in the repository.
+If necessary, the classifications are updated.

 Note Classifications in accepted or rejected states are never updated.